-This report evaluates an application to rezone the site at 10 East 11th Avenue from R5-3 (Residential) to CD-1 (Comprehensive Development) District.
-The proposal is for a 15-storey mixed-use building with 115 rental units, of which 20% of the residential floor area will be secured for below-market rental units, and commercial space on the ground floor.
+This report evaluates an application to rezone 324 West 10th Avenue from R5-3 (Residential) District to CD-1 (Comprehensive Development) District.
+The proposal is for an 18-storey mixed-use building with 181 rental units (20% below market) and commercial space on the ground floor.

-This application is consistent with the Broadway Plan (Plan).
+This application is consistent with the Broadway Plan (Plan) and associated policies.
 The General Manager of Planning, Urban Design and Sustainability recommends approval in principle subject to conditions contained in Appendix B.